Are you thinking of getting into e-commerce and wondering if it’s worth it? Yeah, so is my mom.

 Your plan will help ensure you’re on the right track with your business ideas.

 You might decide after crunching the numbers that e-commerce isn’t worth it.
-Some experts say we can now expect global supply-chain disruptions every 3 or 4 years, which will affect e-commerce businesses large and small.
+Some experts say we can now expect global supply-chain disruptions every three or four years, which will affect e-commerce businesses large and small.

 On the other hand, your business plan might give you the push you need to begin.